Search

 Rolex

-One of the most popular meals in Uganda is a rolex – it’s so popular that it even has its own festival!
-Essentially a rolex is an egg omelette with chopped onions and vegetables, then rolled up in chapati.
+Probably one of the most popular and famous meals in Uganda is a rolex.
+So popular in fact that it even has its own festival!
+Essentially, a rolex is an egg omelette with chopped onions and vegetables, then rolled up in chapati.
+Cheap, readily available heaven!

 Chapati